Driving a jet ski is NOT complicated, but there are a few things you need to know.

 For Yamaha or Kawasaki, they give you a wrist strap.

-The lanyard needs to be on you and connected to the lanyard spot on the jet ski.
+The lanyard needs to be on you and connected to the lanyard spot!
+What happens if the lanyard is not connected?
+The engine won’t run if the lanyard is not connected properly!
 The lanyard is a safety switch that will shut the engine off if you fall off.

-Before you start a jet ski, you need to be in at least 3 feet of water.
+Before you start your engine, you need to be in at least 3 feet of water.

-Every manufacturer is different, so please consult your owner’s manual for exact details on how to start the engine.
+Every manufacturer is different, so please consult your owner’s manual for exact details for starting the engine.

 Starting Steps

-- Press the start/stop button to wake the PWC up.
+1. Press the start/stop button to wake the display up.

-- Place the lanyard onto the correct spot of the PWC with the other end attached to you.
+2. Place the lanyard onto the correct spot, with the other end attached to you.

-- Hold the start/stop button until the engine has fully started.
+4. Hold the start/stop button until the engine has fully started.
+(Must hold the button down until the engine has fully started!)

 To shut the engine off, either hold down the start/stop button or pull the lanyard off.